MasterBirdy/omnisync/README.md

 If you'd like to run it in development mode, simply run:

 ```
-npm start
+npm run dev
 ```

-If you'd like to run it in production mode, you'll need to build a production version of the React app.
-Run the following commands:
+If you'd like to run it in production mode, change the NODE_ENV variable to "production".
+Then run:

 ```
-cd client
-npm run build
-mv build ..
-cd ..
 npm start
 ```